An Independent School • Grades 5-12

 Our work together

 Over the past half-century, Lakeside has developed programs and processes to make the school more inclusive and equitable to all individuals.
 Administrators, faculty, and staff are taking actions that have an immediate impact as well proactively moving toward systemic and institutional changes that will have sustained impact.
-Read some background on our equity and inclusion work.

 Members of the Lakeside community are encouraged to review what the school has done, what is planned, and share their constructive ideas about actions we should consider taking.
 Click the titles below to learn more about our work in each of these areas.